CharlieSay/CharlieSay/README.md

 # Hi there, I'm Charlie Say 👋
 Im a software engineer from Manchester UK.
 I dont support any of the Mancunican teams though...
-I am by role a Backend Java Developer.
-But have had long exposure and personal projects pretaining to a full-stack engineer role.
+I am by role a Backend Java Developer. <br />However I have had exposure and personal projects pretaining to a full-stack engineer role.

 # Languages
 ## I’m currently working with...